Flippers.com

 If you can solder there is a mod that MUST be done to Williams pinball games to avoid the risk

 of a REAL FIRE in the game!
-If you can't find someone that can...
+If you can't solder then find someone who can...

 A neat pin moving device